phaubertin/jinue/doc/memory.md

 This section describes how physical memory is shared between the microkernel and user space.
-It applies to all hardware architectures, altough details such as page size, big page size and whether big pages are supported at all are of course hardware-dependent.
+It applies to all hardware architectures, altough details such as page size, large page size and whether large pages are supported at all are of course hardware-dependent.

 Each page frame (i.e. page of physical memory) is owned by either the